Documentation Index

 • Validate certificate: You can connect to the Syslog server over a non-secure connection or a secure TLS connection.

-• Facility: When you log an event in Syslog, you can choose from different facilities.
-Use this setting to filter logs by a specific facility, such as User, Local0, Local1, and others defined by the Syslog protocol.
-For example, you can configure Fortanix DSM to use the Local0 facility to easily filter logs from a specific appliance.
+• Facility: When you log an event in Syslog, you can choose to log it in different facilities.
+Use this setting to filter logs by a specific facility, such as User, Local0, Local1, and others that are well-defined in the Syslog protocol.
+For example, configure Fortanix DSM to use the Local0 facility to easily filter logs from a specific appliance.

-Figure 3: Syslog configuration
+Figure 3: Syslog integration form

-3. Click SAVE to enable the alert.
+3. Click SAVE to add the Syslog integration.

 4.0 Edit the Configuration for SIEM Tools